SURF Covid Cross Sector Connector (SCSC) Service

 - Relaxation of rules – Flexible funding

 SURF’s role as Scotland’s Regeneration Forum became even more crucial during the COVID 19 crisis, as our network of community groups, local authorities, national agencies and funders responded to the lockdown’s disproportionate impact on the poorest people and places.

 A key part of SURF’s work is to identify and share learning which can inform and improve regeneration policy and practice across Scotland.

 After lockdown began in March 2020, SURF provided a platform for SURF’s network to tell their stories of challenges, responses and resilience.
 Those frontline responses – more than 150 of them – represent a unique resource, providing inspiring examples of the ways in which communities and their partners responded nimbly and effectively to immediate need.
 Those stories from all over Scotland form the basis of SURF’s COVID report.

 SURF COVID 19: LESSONS FROM THE FRONTLINE is a sound demonstration of the practical potential for a more collaborative approach to rebuilding our communities based on authentic local assets and aspirations.

 SURF Special Bulletin Series

-Over a collectively challenging 15 week period SURF is delivering a series of special SURF e-bulletins showcasing positive examples written by organisations delivering services or providing support to communities across Scotland, whilst we navigate through the Covid crisis.
-These special bulletins are part of SURF’s re-purposed Covid-19 Sector Connector Service, delivered in partnership with the Scottish Government.
+Over a collectively challenging 15 week period SURF delivered a series of special SURF e-bulletins showcasing positive examples written by organisations delivering services or providing support to communities across Scotland, whilst we navigated through the Covid crisis.
+These special bulletins were part of SURF’s re-purposed Covid-19 Sector Connector Service, delivered in partnership with the Scottish Government.

-All of the articles are featured in full in the News section of the SURF website, which each bulletin article will link to.
+All of the articles are featured in full in the News section of the SURF website.

 SURF Map of Community Resilience